-(iv) Life Histories

-In each village/community at least 14-16 life history interviews were carried out.
-The participants were selected based on their poverty status (experienced substantial upward or downward mobility, or because they were trapped in poverty over the past 10 years).
+(iv) Life Histories: In each village/community at least 14-16 life history interviews were carried out.
+The participants were selected basing on the poverty status (experienced substantial upward or downward mobility, or because they were trapped in poverty over the past 10 years).
 The interviews sought the actual events as they have unfolded in the lives of the informants over the past 10 years, for instance, household size and composition, birth, marriage, death and migration, ownership of land, livestock and other assets, income opportunities, shocks and coping strategies.
-The descriptions also focused on household decision-making regarding income in the face of changes in the external economic environment.
-The areas of focus included; i) access to formal labor markets, ii) access to nonfarm income generating activities, profitability and entry barriers, iii) marketing opportunities of livestock, food and cash crops (co-ops, traders, prices), iv) availability, use, provision and price of inputs, v) access to credit, formal and informal, vi) use of agricultural extension, vii) use, access and quality of education facilities, viii) use of health care (private, traditional and public health facilities), ix) government rules and regulations affecting household income decisions, marketing, x) land pressure, changes in land quality, environmental degradation, xi) shocks (drought, health-including malaria and HIV/AIDS, governance, conflict), xii) access, use and effectiveness of formal and informal coping mechanisms (credit, cash savings, grain stores, livestock, informal insurance networks, and xiii) evidence of poverty traps and reasons why it is difficult to escape them.
+The descriptions also focused on household decision-making regarding income in the face of changes in the external economic environment (shocks and government services and interventions).
+The areas covered included; i) access to formal labor markets, ii) access to non-farm income generating activities, profitability and entry barriers, iii) marketing opportunities of livestock, food and cash crops (co-ops, traders, prices), iv) availability, use, provision and price of inputs, v) access to credit, formal and informal, vi) use of agricultural extension, vii) use, access and quality of education facilities, viii) use of health care (private, traditional and public health facilities), ix) government rules and regulations affecting household income decisions, marketing, x) land pressure, changes in land quality, environmental degradation, xi) shocks (drought, health-including malaria and HIV/AIDS, governance, conflict), xii) access, use and effectiveness of formal and informal coping mechanisms (credit, cash savings, grain stores, livestock, informal insurance networks, and xiii) evidence of poverty traps and reasons why it is difficult to escape them.